Do you develop the art of leadership or followership?

-A little humour to highlight certain paradoxes and dangers of our time… At a time when we are supposed to communicate more, the temptation to follow and relay information can sometimes
+A little humor to highlight certain paradoxes and dangers of our time… At a time when we are supposed to communicate more, the temptation to follow and relay information can sometimes

 alter the self-assertion of the communicator, the salesperson or the manager.